COVID-19 isolation, quarantine or lockdown and returning to school

 - whether extracurricular activities like sport and excursions will go ahead

-- how the school is managing face masks, cleaning, hand hygiene, physical distancing, ventilation and so on
+- how the school is managing face masks, COVID-19 testing with RATs, cleaning, hand hygiene, physical distancing, ventilation and so on

 - how the school will support students to catch up on learning